getodk/docs/odk1-src/collect-filling-forms.rst

 .. seealso::

-  For a (mostly) complete guide to form question appearance, see :doc:`form-widgets`.
+  For a (mostly) complete guide to form question appearance, see :doc:`form-question-types`.

 Removing answers